1

 Why Live in Keswick

-Keswick, a small neighborhood in North Baltimore, offers a tranquil living environment with a rich history dating back to 1883.
+Keswick offers tranquil living in North Baltimore, with a rich history dating back to 1883.
 Originally the site of The Home for Incurables of Baltimore City, the area continues its legacy of care through the Keswick Multi-Care Center.
-Keswick is ideal for professionals seeking a quiet neighborhood close to central Baltimore but away from its hustle and bustle.
-The neighborhood features charming single-family homes and Tudor-style townhomes set along tree-lined streets, with prices ranging from $225,000 to $1.13 million.
-Keswick is surrounded by Evergreen, Hampden, Hoes Heights, and Tuscany-Canterbury, providing a peaceful retreat with low traffic.
-Local amenities include dining at Miss Shirley’s Café, shopping at Giant Food in Hampden, and convenient stops at Royal Farms.
-The neighborhood is close to Loyola University and Notre Dame of Maryland University, offering cultural and educational events.
-Outdoor activities are abundant with nearby Stony Run Park and Sherwood Gardens, known for its annual tulip display.
-Keswick is about half a mile from Interstate 83, providing good highway access, though traffic can be heavy on West Cold Spring Lane.
-Public transportation is available with bus routes along Cold Spring and Roland.
+The neighborhood features charming single-family homes and Tudor-style townhomes set along tree-lined streets, with prices ranging from about $225,000 to $1.1 million.
+Keswick is surrounded by Evergreen, Hampden, Hoes Heights and Tuscany-Canterbury, providing a peaceful retreat with low traffic.
+Local amenities include Miss Shirley’s Café and Giant Food in Hampden.
+The neighborhood is close to Loyola University Maryland and Notre Dame of Maryland University, offering undergraduate and graduate programs and cultural events for the public.
+Outdoor activities are abundant at nearby Stony Run Park and Sherwood Gardens, which is known for its annual tulip display.
+Commuters have easy trips downtown via Interstate 83.
+Public transportation is available along Cold Spring Lane and Roland Avenue.

 Frequently Asked Questions